arj-mat/lua-defs/README.md

 }

 define "Something" : MyCustomType (1, 2, 3)
--- Define Something as MyCustomType with the following declaration: 1, 2, 3
+-- Define Something as MyCustomType with the following declaration arguments: 1, 2, 3
 ```
 **declarationHandler(definitionName, ...)** is the required function for setting up future definitions.